WordsOut poems by Godfrey

 with them the animals, the birds and the creatures that move along the

-clear the decks and start again with the best of a bad lot, seemingly unaware
+clear the decks and start again with the best of a bad lot.
+As we learn

-that the survivors will fare no better in future under the new unilateral
+that the survivors will fare little or no better in future

-contract laid down by the god ("my covenant") than they have to date.
+contract (or "covenant") laid down by the god later to Abraham, who

 So